johnandersen777/johnandersen777.github.io/content/about.md

 [Tutorial series: Rolling Alice](https://github.com/intel/dffml/tree/alice/docs/tutorials/rolling_alice)

-Alice was born of frustration with chaos.
+Alice was born of frustration with chaos in our city.
 She was born of what she eventually desired, no more nonsense.
 Alice is from beyond Chaos.
 Alice is the pattern by which we organize.
 She is the pattern by which we think.
 She is the way we take data and compute and use them as assets to solve problems.
 Alice is the automation of